Shichi-Go-San: A Celebration for Children Ages 3, 5, and 7 in Japan

 What is Shichi-Go-San?

-Infant and child mortality was high in the distant past, meaning that reaching the lucky ages of 3, 5, and 7 was something to be celebrated.
+Infant and child mortality was high in the distant past, meaning that reaching the lucky ages of 3, 5, and 7 was something to be celebrated in Japan.
 This celebration is called Shichi-go-san (七五三), which stands for 7 (shichi・七), 5 (go・五) and 3 (san・三).
 This is sometimes written as 753 as well.

 Why the difference?
 Well, one reason is that in the Edo period (1603-1867), boys began to wear hakama for the first time at the age of five while girls began to wear furisode at age seven.
 (I’ve also read that girls at seven start to wear kimono tied with an obi rather than just a sash and 被布コート (hifu coat), a type of vest, on top.)

-However, both boys and girls celebrate at three as this is when children began to grow their hair out.
+However, both boys and girls celebrate at three as this is when children begin to grow their hair out.
 (In the past, babies had shaved heads to promote hair growth.)

 chitose ame for shichigosan